HawaiiAlert/HawaiiAlert/README.md

 1. Run `meteor run`.
 1. The app will be running at [localhost:3000](http://localhost:3000).

+The options below have not yet been implemented

 If you would like to change the set of options, the initial database can be found at `app/private/database/initial-collection-data.json`.
 After making any changes to this file, please run `meteor reset` in the `app/` directory to clear out the previous database.